ScottLogic/blog/_posts/2016-11-22-spring-boot-and-mongodb.md

 title: Spring Boot and MongoDB - a perfect match!
 date: 2016-11-22 00:00:00 Z
 categories:
-- bjedrzejewski
 - Data Engineering
 author: bjedrzejewski
 summary: The popularity of Spring Boot in the Java world is undeniable.
 In this post I will show you yet another reason for this.
 Using Spring Boot makes working with MongoDB an absolute pleasure.
 layout: default_post
 ---